mcraa/assessment/js-numerals/README.md

  2. run `npm install` * assumes node intalled
  3. build / develop / test
     1. to build and observe: run `npm run build` and open `index.html` from the `dist` folder
-    2. develop: run `npm run dev` then open `http://localhost:9000`, reloads when files changed
+    2. develop: run `npm run dev` then open `http://localhost:9000`, reloads on file change
     3. unit tests: `npm run test` or `npm run test:watch` to rerun tests on any change
-    4. e2e test: `npm run e2e` E2e test runs with Chrome by default, so that should be installed. (runs headless with the current config)
+    4. e2e test: `npm run e2e` or `npm run e2e:dev` E2e test runs with Chrome by default, so that should be installed. (runs headless with the current config)

+## Suggestion for development
+`npm run e2e:dev` (4.) keeps the hot reload server (2.) running too, so you can see the result in the browser.
+Keep a terminal open with this and another with `npm run test:watch` (3.) to get immediately notified when something goes south.